Nutrition and Hydration in Care Settings

 Dehydration can cause acute confusion that is indistinguishable from dementia deterioration to an untrained eye.
 Malnutrition significantly increases the risk of falls, pressure damage, infection, and delayed recovery.
 Dysphagia, if not managed in line with SALT guidance and the IDDSI framework, can cause aspiration pneumonia, which remains a leading cause of death in people with swallowing difficulties.
 These are not worst-case scenarios.
 They are real outcomes, in real care settings, where the contributing factor was a staff team that had not been trained to recognise and respond.

-The course aligns with CQC Regulation 14 (Meeting Nutritional and Hydration Needs), CQC Regulation 9 (Person-Centred Care), NICE guideline CG32 (Nutrition support for adults), the MUST (Malnutrition Universal Screening Tool) from BAPEN, the IDDSI framework, and the Care Act 2014 wellbeing principle.
+This course gives care staff the knowledge and practical understanding to support nutrition and hydration safely, in line with individual care plans, SALT guidance, and current clinical frameworks.
+The course aligns with CQC Regulation 14: Meeting Nutritional and Hydration Needs, CQC Regulation 9: Person-Centred Care, NICE guideline CG32 (Nutrition support for adults), the MUST (Malnutrition Universal Screening Tool) from BAPEN, the IDDSI framework, and the Care Act 2014 wellbeing principle.
 It supports Care Certificate Standard 8 (Fluids and Nutrition) in full.

 Course Details

-• Certificate: CPD-accredited certificate of achievement in Nutrition and Hydration in Care Settings
+• Certificate: CPD-Accredited Certificate of Achievement in Nutrition and Hydration in Care Settings

-• Group size: Up to 12 learners
+• Group size: Maximum 15 learners per trainer

 Who This Course Is For